crazzfeng/sendcloud-docs/docs/Analysis/inbox-insight.md

 ## The Email Delivery Problems We Solve

 <Accordion title="📍 Where Are My Emails Actually Going?" icon="location-dot">
-  **The Challenge:** You send thousands of emails but have no visibility into whether they're reaching inboxes, getting filtered to promotions, or landing in spam folders.
+  **The Challenge:** You send thousands of emails but have no visibility into whether they're reaching inboxes, being filtered to promotions, or landing in spam folders.

   **Our Solution:** Real-time placement tracking across Gmail, Outlook, Yahoo, Apple Mail, and 12 other major providers.
 See exactly where each email lands with detailed folder-level analytics and provider-specific insights.